mevdschee/php-crud-api/README.md

 name=Internet&icon__is_null
 ```

-When sending JSON data, then sending a NULL value for a nullable database field is easier as you can use the JSON "null" value.
+When sending JSON data, then sending a NULL value for a nullable database field is easier as you can use the JSON "null" value (without quotes).

 ```
 PUT http://localhost/api.php/categories/2